mmmoli/yoyo-nx-rr7/doc/adr/0002-how-tailwind-is-set-up.md

-# 2. how tailwind is set up
+# 2. How Tailwind is Set up

 Date: 2025-01-22